oplabs/uniswap-v3-analysis/readme.md

 ```

 ## Simulation
-Update `simulator/data/scenarios.py` and then run:

-```
-python3 run.py
-```
+Update `simulator/data/scenarios.py`:

-- It is suggested that one tick range, one deposit liquidity and one rebase frequency is used.
+- It is suggested that one tick range, one deposit liquidity and one rebase frequency is used (even though multiple can be selected in the array)
 - in run.py select the CONST_PREWARM_BLOCKS required.
 It is suggested to pick a smaller block range for when new functionality is tested out.
 And full pool prewarm when exact data is required
 - pick start_block -> end_block range of the simulation
-- open custom_rebalancer.py and create a more efficient rebalancing strategy
+- open custom_rebalancer.py and create a more efficient rebalancing strategy if required

+after the configuration is set run it with:

+```
+python3 run.py
+```

 ## Plan
 ```